-- And before that there is the delightful exchange when they are introduced to the hidden Yatsume Mumyol who remains in the ceiling
+- And before that there is the delightful exchange when they are introduced to the hidden Yatsume Mumyoi who remains in the ceiling

-Yatsume: It is very nice to meet you (still in the ceiling not showing himslef)
+Yatsume: (from within the ceiling) It is very nice to meet you

 Banjin: Nice to meet us?!
 Get down here!

 - After the Aoiya fight and the defeat of the Oniwabashuu sent there, Kaoru speaks to Misao about Kenshin...

 Misao: (rather dreamily) Ah, Kaoru-san!
 I get what you say.
 Your feelings for Himura-san aren't much different to what I feel for Aoshi-sama...